Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

 Can mojama quiche be made in advance?

 Yes.
-The quiche can be stored in the refrigerator for up to 3 days.
+The quiche keeps in the fridge for up to 3 days.
 Reheat in the oven at 150°C for 10-15 minutes.
 Do not use a microwave: it softens the crust.
-You can also freeze the baked quiche (up to 2 months) and reheat it directly from the freezer in the oven at 170°C for 25-30 minutes.
+You can also freeze the baked quiche (for up to 2 months) and reheat it directly from the freezer in the oven at 170°C for 25-30 minutes.

-How much mojama should I add so it's not too salty?
+How much mojama should I use so it's not too salty?

-80-100 g for a 24 cm quiche (6 servings) is the ideal proportion.
-More than 120 g will excessively dominate the dish.
-Less than 60 g and the mojama flavor will be lost in the custard.
-Remember not to add salt to the filling — mojama and cheese provide enough.
+80-100g for a 24cm quiche (6 servings) is the ideal proportion.
+More than 120g will overpower the dish.
+Less than 60g and the mojama flavor will be lost in the filling.
+Remember not to add salt to the filling — the mojama and cheese provide enough.

 You can use canned anchovies (drained) or smoked salmon as an alternative.
 The result will be different but equally good.
 Anchovies provide more saline intensity; smoked salmon provides smokiness and a softer texture.
-If you are interested in the salmon version, read our smoked salmon quiche recipe.
+If you're interested in the salmon version, read our smoked salmon quiche recipe.

 Is mojama quiche served hot or cold?

 Both options work.
-Freshly baked and warm (15-20 minutes resting time) is when it is at its best: crispy crust, creamy filling.
-At room temperature, it is also excellent and more practical for events.
+Freshly baked and warm (15-20 minutes resting time) is when it's at its best: crispy crust, creamy filling.
+It's also excellent at room temperature and more practical for events.
 Cold from the fridge loses some flavor but maintains its texture well.

 Can I use store-bought pastry instead of homemade?

 Yes.
 A good quality commercial shortcrust pastry works well.
-Homemade pastry is superior in texture and flavor, but if you don't have time, store-bought saves you 1.5 hours (preparation + resting).
-Make sure to blind bake the store-bought pastry too — the blind baking step is just as important with store-bought pastry.
+Homemade pastry is superior in texture and flavor, but if you're short on time, store-bought saves you 1.5 hours (preparation + resting).
+Make sure to blind bake the store-bought pastry as well — the blind baking step is just as important with store-bought pastry.

 Conclusion

-Mojama quiche is one of those recipes that surprises: the combination of such a Spanish ingredient as mojama with the French quiche format produces something you didn't expect to work so well.
-The saltiness of the mojama, the creaminess of the custard, the crispiness of the pastry, the sweet touch of the sun-dried tomatoes, and the hint of pine nuts — it all fits together.
+Mojama quiche is one of those recipes that surprises you: the combination of an ingredient as Spanish as mojama with the French quiche format produces something you didn't expect to work so well.
+The saltiness of the mojama, the creaminess of the filling, the crispiness of the crust, the sweet touch of sun-dried tomatoes, and the hint of pine nuts — it all fits perfectly.

-It is also a versatile dish: appetizer, brunch, light dinner with salad, or a snack for a gathering.
+It's also a versatile dish: appetizer, brunch, light dinner with salad, or a snack at a gathering.
 And it can be prepared in advance, making it an ally for those who cook for others.